-As we prepare for the next year, it is important to reflect on the past year in order to grow and progress.
+As we prepare for the next year, it is important to reflect on the past year to grow and progress.
 What’s worked well?
 What hasn’t worked so well?
-How we can we improve?
+How can we improve?

 Below are some examples of trends I expect to continue in the DFW office market next year:

 Creative Space is King

 Creative/loft office space in DFW used to be primarily occupied by marketing, advertising, and other “creative” industries.
-Today, we’re seeing all types of industries (legal, finance, professional services, etc.) demanding a more unique environment for their employees.
+Today, all types of industries (legal, finance, professional services, etc.) demand a more unique environment for their employees.
 This is accomplished by leasing older, redeveloped buildings or creating that aesthetic in a more typical highrise.

 Exposed brick, stained concrete floors, copious natural light (for everyone, not just those with exterior private offices), and exposed ductwork — are the things many companies want as they attempt to create a workspace that promotes innovation and productivity.
 Many landlords are also more open-minded to less conventional ideas as they face increased competition from co-working spaces.

 The War for Talent

 With the risk of sounding like a broken record here, this has to be the most reoccurring theme in the Dallas-Fort Worth metroplex today.
 It has been an unprecedented time for corporate headquarter relocations to DFW over the past few years.
-In addition, millennials are the largest generation in the labor force, and prudent business owners are using their real estate as a competitive advantage for recruiting and retaining top talent.
+In addition, millennials are the largest generation in the labor force, and prudent business owners use their real estate as a competitive advantage for recruiting and retaining top talent.

 Personnel costs are a much larger line item on a company’s balance sheet than real estate occupancy costs.
 I expect more companies to consider higher-priced buildings with additional amenities in live-work-play areas.
 By doing so, for many companies, the avoided costs of losing valuable employees and training new hires outweigh the additional occupancy costs.
 It could be its own bullet point, but employee happiness is critical for productivity.